Board of Management and Executive Committee

 The CEO leads the Executive Committee in its overall management of the company.
 He is the main point of liaison with the Supervisory Board.
 The CFO is responsible for overseeing AkzoNobel’s finances, its corporate control, investor relations and information management.

-The Managing Directors of our business units and the Corporate Directors in charge of the different functions report to individual Executive Committee members with specific responsibility for their activities and performance.
+The Directors of the company’s business units and the Corporate Directors in charge of the different functions report to individual Executive Committee members with specific responsibility for their activities and performance.

 Board of Management members are appointed and removed from office by the AGM.
-The Board of Management members were appointed by EGMs (Extraordinary General Meetings) held in 2017.
+The current Board of Management members were first appointed by EGMs (Extraordinary General Meetings) held in 2022 and 2017, with the CFO having been reappointed for another four-year term at the AGM in 2022.
 The other members of the Executive Committee are appointed by the CEO, after consultation with the Supervisory Board.
-Board of Management members are appointed for a four-year term (or less), with the possibility of reappointment.
+Board of Management members are in principle appointed for a term not exceeding four years, with the possibility of reappointment.

 As described later in this section, the Meeting of Holders of Priority Shares has the right to make binding nominations for the appointment of members of the Board of Management and the Supervisory Board.
 However, as the company subscribes to the principles of the Code in general, members of the Supervisory Board and the Board of Management are (with the exception of those circumstances described later in this section) appointed on the basis of non-binding nominations by the Supervisory Board.
 In such cases, resolutions to appoint a member of the Supervisory Board or the Board of Management require a simple majority of the votes cast by shareholders.

-AkzoNobel believes in the strength of diversity, and in accordance with the Code, a Diversity Policy has been adopted for the composition of the Board of Management and Executive Committee.
+AkzoNobel believes in the strength of diversity and, in accordance with the Code, a Diversity Policy has been adopted for the composition of the Board of Management and Executive Committee.
 The objective of the Diversity Policy is to enrich the Board of Management’s perspective, improve performance, increase member value and enhance the probability of achievement of the company’s goals and objectives.
 The Diversity Policy addresses concrete targets relating to diversity, including nationality, age, gender, education and work background.
-As part of our commitment to fostering an inclusive and respectful workplace, we introduced training to increase awareness around unconscious bias in the workplace.

 A consistent and structured approach is applied to succession planning for the Board of Management and Executive Committee, taking into account the implementation of the Diversity Policy.
 AkzoNobel currently diverges from the gender target of at least 30% female and at least 30% male Board of Management members.
-It is believed that due to the size and scale of the Board of Management (being only two members), this divergence is justified and has ensured the best candidates for the roles were nominated by the Supervisory Board and appointed by shareholders.
-Following the appointment of Joëlle Boxus as the new Chief Human Resources Officer as per March 9, 2020, AkzoNobel has a gender diversity of 33% female representatives at Executive Committee level.
+It is believed that due to the size of the Board of Management (being only two male members), this divergence is justified and has ensured the best candidates for the roles were nominated by the Supervisory Board and appointed by shareholders.

 Conflicts of interest